-Preventing poaching through ranger patrols protects endangered wildlife, directly contributing to the UN Sustainable Development Goal 15 of life on land.
+Preventing poaching through ranger patrols is critical for protecting endangered wildlife.
 Combinatorial bandits have been used to allocate limited patrol resources, but existing approaches overlook the fact that each location is home to multiple species in varying proportions, so a patrol benefits each species to differing degrees.
 When some species are more vulnerable, we ought to offer more protection to these animals; unfortunately, existing combinatorial bandit approaches do not offer a way to prioritize important species.
 To bridge this gap, (1) We propose a novel combinatorial bandit objective that trades off between reward maximization and also accounts for prioritization over species, which we call ranked prioritization.
 We show this objective can be expressed as a weighted linear sum of Lipschitz-continuous reward functions.
 (2) We provide RankedCUCB, an algorithm to select combinatorial actions that optimize our prioritization-based objective, and prove that it achieves asymptotic no-regret.
 (3) We demonstrate empirically that RankedCUCB leads to up to 38% improvement in outcomes for endangered species using real-world wildlife conservation data.
 Along with adapting to other challenges such as preventing illegal logging and overfishing, our no-regret algorithm addresses the general combinatorial bandit problem with a weighted linear objective.

 More than 5 million children under five years die from largely preventable or treatable medical conditions every year, with an overwhelmingly large proportion of deaths occurring in under-developedcountries with low vaccination uptake.One ofthe United Nations’ sustainable development goals(SDG 3) aims to end preventable deaths of new-borns and children under five years of age.Wefocus on Nigeria, where the rate of infant mortal-ity is appalling.
 We collaborate with HelpMum, alarge non-profit organization in Nigeria to design and optimize the allocation of heterogeneous healthinterventions under uncertainty to increase vaccination uptake, the first such collaboration in Nigeria.
 Our framework, ADVISER: AI-Driven Vaccination Intervention Optimiser, is based on an integer linear program that seeks to maximize the cumulative probability of successful vaccination.
 Ouroptimization formulation is intractable in practice.
 We present a heuristic approach that enables us tosolve the problem for real-world use-cases.
 We also present theoretical bounds for the heuristic method.Finally, we show that the proposed approach out-performs baseline methods in terms of vaccinationuptake through experimental evaluation.
 HelpMum is currently planning a pilot program based on ourapproach to be deployed in the largest city of Nigeria, which would be the first deployment of an AI-driven vaccination uptake program in the countryand hopefully, pave the way for other data-drivenprograms to improve health outcomes in Nigeria.